CivicActions/nebula/USDSPlaybook/AllPlaysTemplate.md

 - How many simultaneous users could the system handle, according to the most recent capacity test?
 - How does the service perform when you exceed the expected target usage volume?
 Does it degrade gracefully or catastrophically?
 - What is your scaling strategy when demand increases suddenly?
----
-id: 11
+# Play 11
-title: Manage security and privacy through reusable processes
+## Manage security and privacy through reusable processes
----

 Our digital services have to protect sensitive information and keep systems secure.
 This is typically a process of continuous review and improvement which should be built into the development and maintenance of the service.
 At the start of designing a new service or feature, the team lead should engage the appropriate privacy, security, and legal officer(s) to discuss the type of information collected, how it should be secured, how long it is kept, and how it may be used and shared.
 The sustained engagement of a privacy specialist helps ensure that personal data is properly managed.
 In addition, a key process to building a secure service is comprehensively testing and certifying the components in each layer of the technology stack for security vulnerabilities, and then to re-use these same pre-certified components for multiple services.